VanLyVu/analytic_dashboard_frontend/README.md

 - Support select multiple hotels and compare reviews between those hotels
 - Support other charts
 - Paint color for the trend: Example: red for down trend and green for up trend
+- Integrate with Github Action to run CI